Charlesnorris509/PokemonVote/README.md

 Submitted by: **Charles Norris**

-This web app: ** Pokémon Dashboard: Your Interactive Pokémon Explorer
+This web app: ** Pokémon Vote: Your Interactive Pokémon Forum

 This React app lets you dive into the world of Pokémon with a sleek, data-driven dashboard.
 Browse through hundreds of Pokémon, filter them by type (like Fire or Water), and narrow your search using stats like HP or Attack power.